 🔎BGB RECOMMENDED VISA AGENT FOR BALI : Here's VISA4BALI contact information if you need any visa assistance; our recommended agent:

-🗺️Can I apply for a Visa Online for Bali?
+🗺️Can I apply for an Electronic Visa Online for Bali?

 YES!
-Before arrival at Bali’s Ngurah Rai International Airport, you can request a VOA or use the more accessible e-VOA system introduced in early 2023.
+Before arrival at Bali's Ngurah Rai International Airport, you can request a visa online or VOA or use the more accessible e-VOA system introduced in early 2023.

-If you are sure you're extending more than 30 days in Bali, applying for the 60-day visa is best, so you won't need to go to immigration.
-The online system would be great, but since it's new, don't expect it to run smoothly all the time.
-No one will actively respond to help show up to immigration, and they couldn't help because they don't have access to the online system.
-I had friends who only applied for 30 days and couldn't process the online extension, so they ended up using an agent for an extension.
+If you are sure you're extending more than 30 days in Bali, applying for the single entry 60-day visa is best, so you won't need to go to immigration.
+The visa online system would be great, but since it's new, don't expect it to run smoothly all the time.
+No one will actively respond to help show up to immigration, and they couldn't help because they don't have access to the visa online system.
+I had friends who only applied for 30 days and couldn't process the visa online extension, so they ended up using an agent for a Bali visa extension.

 🔎BGB TRAVEL TIP: You can now apply via an e-VOA + extension before entering Indonesia, and you won't need to visit the immigration office if you apply for the 60-day visa.
 This is a new option introduced in 2023.
 Get your e-VOA + extension here.

-VISA B211 A Social Cultural Visa (Best for Digital Nomad, valid for 6 months)
+🗺️VISA B211 A Social Cultural Visa (Best for Digital Nomad, valid for six months)

 I used this visa when I chose to go to Bali to study yoga and breathwork facilitator training since I had a two-month gap between those courses.
 If you're a digital nomad and considering exploring Bali or want to stay in Bali for more than 60 days or even consider making it your temporary home base, this visa might be the best option since it allows you to stay up to 180 days in the country.